AdobeDocs/media-analytics.pt-BR/help/media-collection-api/mc-api-ref/mc-api-req-params.md

 ### visitor.marketingCloudOrgId

-In addition to being necessary for MCID generation when that is not provided, this parameter is also used as the value for the publisher ID (based on which Media Analytics performs [federation rule matching.](/help/federated-analytics.md))
+In addition to being necessary for MCID generation when that is not provided, this parameter is also used as the value for the publisher ID (based on which Media Analytics performs [federation rule matching.](/help/data-sharing/federated-analytics.md))

 ### ID do usuário herdada do Analytics (aid) e IDs do usuário declaradas (customerIDs)

-* **analytics. aid:**
+* **analytics.aid:**

    o valor dessa chave deve ser uma sequência de caracteres que representa ID do usuário herdada do Analytics
-* **visitor. customerids:**
+* **visitor.customerIDs:**

    o valor dessa chave deve ser um objeto com o seguinte formato: